asynkron/protoactor-website/hugo/content/docs/di.md

 services.AddSingleton(serviceProvider => new ActorSystem().WithServiceProvider(serviceProvider));
 ```

+Then register all actors with a transient lifetime.

-Then we register the service of `DependencyInjectedActor` type with a transient lifetime.
+For example, if we have an actor of type `DependencyInjectedActor`, register the type with a transient lifetime.

 ```csharp
 services.AddTransient<DependencyInjectedActor>();